proconsule/NXMilk/README.md

 NXMilk is a trivial audio player for Nintendo Switch.

-It uses FFMpeg for audio decoding and projectM for the vis.
+It uses FFMpeg (with the help of some libs) for audio decoding and projectM for the vis.
 The GUI is made with ImGui.

 This project started as a test class for new audio player for NXMP